 The federal government and state governments that have not closed the Medicaid coverage gap must do so.
 This would improve health outcomes and reduce racial and ethnic disparities.
-The federal government should develop a consistent approach to collecting timely data on obesity rates, including data organized by race, ethnicity, and income level, in order to ensure prevention strategies are grounded in evidence and center equity.

 The American Rescue Plan and previous COVID-19-related bills recognized the importance of these family nutrition and hunger programs by increasing funding, breaking down bureaucratic red tape and requirements, making school meals universally available, and modernizing procedures for meal participation.
 However, many of those flexibilities and funding increases are temporary, so long-term changes are still required.